 Potential Outcomes After I-485 Processing

-Once your I-485 application has been processed, you may encounter a variety of potential outcomes, each with significant implications for your immigration status.
-The three primary scenarios include: approval, denial, and a request for additional evidence (RFE).
-Understanding these outcomes is crucial for navigating your immigration journey effectively.
+Once your I-485 application has been processed, you may face several possible outcomes, each carrying distinct consequences for your immigration status and future in the United States.
+The three primary results are approval, denial, and a request for additional evidence (RFE).
+Gaining a comprehensive understanding of these outcomes is essential to effectively navigate the complexities of the immigration system and to plan your next steps strategically.

 Working While Your I-485 is Pending